jan-vince/smallgdpr/README.md

 You can add one or more buttons to your cookies bar.

+##### Allow all cookies

-One (or more) buttons can be set to `Allow all cookies`.
-Clicking on these buttons will set all cookies groups to be enabled.
+When turned on, click on this button will set all cookies groups enabled.

+Usefull for "Allow all" button on Cookies bar.

-> *Users can change cookies settings later on CMS page with Manage cookies component (like /gdpr).*
+*Note: Users can change cookies settings later on CMS page with Manage cookies component (like /gdpr) if you create one.*

+##### Open modal window

+When turned on, click on this button open modal window with list of cookies group.

-One (or more) buttons can be set to `Open modal window` (currently supported only for Bootstrap UI style when set on Settings tab).
+*Currently supported only for Boostrap 3 UI style (can be set on tab Settings).*

-### Manage cookies
+### Tab: Manage cookies

 Just add title and content and those will be shown above cookies groups listing in Manage cookies component.

-### Settings
+### Tab: Settings

 Few general settings to be set.